skypjack/entt/docs/md/process.md

   scheduler.attach<my_process>(1000u);
   ```

-* Otherwise, in case of a lambda or a functor, it's enough to provide an
+* Otherwise, in case of a lambda or a functor, it is enough to provide an
   instance of the class to the `attach` member function:

   ```cpp